elnukakujo/maths_storytelling/README.md

 - [ ] Make backend, update fetchData.js to receive it, and post results to database
 - [ ] Make css style
 - [ ] Add the docsign consent after making it

+## Execution
+Keep in mind than both the backend and the frontend must be running for the app to work

+### Frontend
+In the terminal, go to frontend/study_collection-app and enter `npm start`

+### Backend
+In the terminal, go to backend/DataController and enter `dotnet run`